yungdai/UIExpandableCVCellKit/README.md

 <h2><b>Setup</b></h2>

+Required:
 <b>UICollectionViewController: </b>

 - Have your UICollectionView extend the ExpandableCVProtocol

 - Add this line to your viewDidAppear(_ animated:) delegate function: collectionView.isScrollEnabled = (isCellOpen) ? false : true

   This will ensure when you swap between apps, that the scrolling is set to the correct setting when you swap between apps

-- in collectionView(_ collectionView:, cellForItemAt indexPath:) dequeue your cell and then create the ExpandedCellViewModel and pass it to the cell using the ExpandableCVCellProtocol.configure(with: ExpandedCellViewMode) function, this will help the cell configure itself with all the settings it needs to function
+- in collectionView(_ collectionView:, cellForItemAt indexPath:) dequeue your cell and then create the ExpandedCellViewModel and pass it to the cell using the ExpandableCVCellProtocol.configure(with: ExpandedCellViewMode) function, this will help the cell configure itself with all the settings it needs to function.

 - in collectionView(_ collectionView:, didSelectItemAt indexPath:) impliment animateCellOpen(indexPath:) inside that delegate function to allow the cell to open properly.
 This is a manadatory implimentation.